NarayanMahadevan/MakeTechEzResources/markdown/GK_EnterpriseArchPlan/GK_BPM_PDF_eBook.md

 3. Process Designer uses layered approach to provides all the functionality expected in a BPM design tool, such as swim lanes, forms creation, BPMN models and drag-and-drop facilities.
 This avoids complexity, where in the average process designer is offered a simplified environment, with the additional layers of functionality accessible through individual properties.

-4. Process Center allows Collaborative editing facility, it is based on library merge capabilities rather than check-in/check-out; as a result, all participants can freely edit the process as required without waiting for someone else to put the model back before making changes.
+4. Process Center allows Collaborative editing facility.
+It is based on library merge capabilities rather than check-in/check-out; as a result, all participants can freely edit the process as required without waiting for someone else to put the model back before making changes.

 5. Process Center holds all the process-related assets, and the same repository is used for both design time and run-time needs, hence deployment is easy and fast.
 In fact, a new process can be deployed with a single click.